zhya215/book3/src/hackathons/twitter/index.md

 Our team came up with the following interesting events:

-1. Has observed .... ? contributed by (Name)
+1. Has observed the tweet about "world cup" ? contributed by (Zhili Yang)

-  (one sentence justification why this event is interesting)
+  It's interesting because Russia would raise next World cup in 2018.

 1. Has observed .... ? contributed by (Name)